John-Telek/Pi_SDR/README.md

 If there is something else that you want in the next release, please feel free to contact me.
 Feel free to report any issues or if you'd like to see something else added.
 In the releases section you'll find a little video demo and Ver 1.0 of Pi_SDR.

+And most importantly I'd like to thank the authors and open source community for allowing us amatuers to partake in this ever expanding technology.

 Regards,
     John Telek.